Smithay/smithay/README.md

 - **High-level:** You should be able to not have to worry about gory low-level stuff (but Smithay won't stop you if you really want to dive into it).

-## Current status

-Nothing is done yet, I'm starting to figure out the design.

-## Why?

-I'm doing this because I find it interesting.
-Also, I'd love to see a pure-rust¹ wayland compositor.

-*(¹: Almost, as some very low-level bits will necessarily still be C. But let's keep them minimal, shall we?)*